Robb Akey

-Robb Alan Akey (born July 24, 1966) is an American football coach, currently the defensive coordinator at Central Michigan University.
-He was the head coach at the University of Idaho from 2007 to 2012.
+Robb Alan Akey (born July 24, 1966) is an American college football coach who is the interim head coach at Oregon State University.
+The Beavers promoted him to interim head coach in 2025, following the firing of Trent Bray after an 0–7 start to the season.
+Akey previously served as the defensive coordinator at Central Michigan University from 2019 to 2024.
+Akey served as the head football coach at the University of Idaho from 2007 to 2012.

 Early years

 Born and raised in Colorado Springs, Colorado, Akey graduated from Roy J. Wasson High School in 1984, having lettered in three sports.
 Akey played at outside linebacker, defensive end, and tight end for head coach Mike Price at Weber State, where he was an all-Big Sky and honorable mention All-American at defensive end in his senior season of 1987.

 Coaching career

 Akey was a college assistant coach for 19 seasons, beginning in 1988 as assistant defensive line coach at Weber State.
 From 1989 to 1994, Akey was defensive line coach, recruiting coordinator, and special teams coordinator at Weber State.
 From 1995 to 1998, Akey was an assistant at Northern Arizona, first as special teams coordinator and linebackers coach in 1995 then as defensive coordinator from 1996 to 1998.

 In 1999, Akey reunited with Mike Price and began an eight-year stint as an assistant at Washington State.
 After being defensive line coach from 1999 to 2002, Akey added defensive coordinator to his duties in 2003 under new head Bill Doba, who was previously defensive coordinator under Price.

 Akey became Idaho's fourth head coach in 37 months when he was hired on December 20, 2006, by athletic director Rob Spear.
 He was the first Idaho head coach since Jerry Davitch (1978–81) without previous ties to the Vandals, either as a former player or assistant coach.